TradingView Review 2026: Pros & Cons

 TradingView drawing tools

-Trading Indicators and Strategies
+Indicators and Pine Script

 TradingView technical indicators